 - Identify potential strategies to enhance industry resilience and competitiveness.

-- This roundtable will be laying the foundation for possible follow-up roundtables at other meeting places in 2025, as well as a policy brief.
+- This roundtable will lay the foundation for possible follow-up roundtables at other meeting places in 2025, as well as a policy brief.

 Format: